Hina Khan Targeted Again For Her Outfit At Baba Siddique’s Iftaar Party!

 - Sanaya Irani, Drashti Dhami & Other TV Stars Share Cute Pictures & Wish Their Moms On Mother’s Day

-- Yeh Rishta Kya Kehlata Hai: Not Karan Mehra, But This Actor Was Chosen To Play Naitik Singhania!

 Hina Khan is quite a hit with trollers.
-Post her Bigg Boss stint, it is not uncommon for the actress to get trolled on social media over trivial issues.
+Post her Bigg Boss stint, the actress has been getting trolled continuously on social media even over trivial issues.
 A few days ago, she was trolled for her Mother's Day and Ramadan posts.
 She was also trolled for wearing revealing dresses during the holy month of Ramadan!
 The actress was yet again targeted for her outfit that she wore at Iftaar party hosted by Baba Siddique.

 It has to be recalled that the who's who of the Bollywood and Television industry graced Baba Siddique's Iftaar party.
-While all celebrities were seen in a traditional attires, it was Hina's dress that grabbed the eyeballs!
+While all celebrities were seen in traditional attires, it was Hina's dress that grabbed the eyeballs!
 The fans felt she was not wearing a suitable dress for the Iftar party and was yet again targeted and trolled on social media.

 Hina Trolled For Her Outfit!

 Hina shared a few pictures captioning it as ‘Iftaar ready'.
-Although, the actress received a lot of appreciation from her fans for her dress and look, a few of them hated her for wearing (what they felt as) revealing dress.
+Although, the actress received a lot of appreciation from her fans for her dress and look, a few of them hated her for wearing (what they felt was) a revealing dress.

 Comments: Leezaaaa_ & Farah.Khan